Nanaimo - 355 Nicol Street – Supportive Housing

 • How many residents attended the virtual meeting?

-Gord Fuller asked over 3 years ago
+Gord Fuller asked about 4 years ago

 BC Housing, the City of Nanaimo and their partners have held two virtual meetings so for the proposed development at 355 Nicol Street.
 There were 29 people who participated.